sarah-moore/geodatar/README.md

 # Workshop: Geospatial Data & Visualization in R

 These materials facilitate the NU PoliSci R Workshop on Geospatial data and Visualization.
-These materials, unless otherwise stated were drafted and presented by Sarah Moore.
-The workshop materials provide full citations for all sources and data.
+These materials, unless otherwise stated were drafted and presented by [Sarah Moore](sarah-moore.github.io).
+The workshop materials provide full citations for all sources and data, original links to datasets are provided below as well.

 Here is a guide to the materials provided in this repository: